learn-co-curriculum/js-quotes-practice/README.md

   without having to refresh the page.
 Pessimistic rendering is reccommended.

 * Clicking the delete button should delete the respective quote from the API and remove it from the page without having to refresh.
+Make a Delete Request to `http://localhost:3000/quotes/:id`

 ## Extend Your Learning